 Degenerative spine surgery can address a variety of spine conditions caused by aging, trauma and genetics.
-The spine is a system of bones, muscles, ligaments and intervertebral discs, and when any of these elements don’t function properly, it can affect the mobility of the spine and potentially cause pain at the site of the problem, as well as radiating symptoms like pain, weakness and numbness.
-The term “degenerative spine condition” is actually an umbrella term used to refer to any condition involving the breakdown of any of these spinal components.
+The spine is a system made up of bones, muscles, ligaments and spinal discs.
+When any of these elements doesn’t function properly, it can affect the mobility of the spine and potentially cause pain at the site of the problem, as well as radiating symptoms like pain, numbness and weakness.
+A degenerative spine condition is an umbrella term used to refer to any condition involving the breakdown these spinal components.
 Such conditions include the growth of bone spurs, bulging or herniated discs and degenerative scoliosis.

-Conservative treatments for degenerative spine conditions
+Conservative alternatives to degenerative spine surgery

 The majority of people who experience degenerative spine conditions don’t require surgery to feel relief from their symptoms.
-In most cases, physicians recommend a combination of lifestyle changes and nonsurgical treatment methods that can help manage pain and discomfort.
-For example, patients who are overweight may be advised to lose weight to remove some excess pressure on the spine, and smokers are typically asked to quit smoking because it contributes to degeneration within the spine.
+In most cases, doctors recommend a combination of lifestyle changes and nonsurgical treatment methods that can help manage pain and discomfort.
+For example, patients who are overweight may be advised to manage their weight to remove some excess pressure on the spine, and smokers are typically asked to quit smoking because it contributes to degeneration within the spine.

 Traditional approaches to degenerative spine surgery

-Traditionally, these degenerative spine surgery options are completed using open spine approaches, which involve making a long incision on the neck or back through which the surgeon completes the procedure.
-These surgeries are completed in a hospital setting, and require several days of inpatient monitoring before the patient is cleared to return home.
+Traditionally, these degenerative spine surgery options are completed using traditional open spine approaches, which involve making a long incision in the neck or back through which the surgeon completes the procedure.
+These surgeries are completed in a hospital setting and require several days of inpatient monitoring before the patient is cleared to return home.
 When the surgery is complete, the highly invasive methods of accessing the spinal components can often mean heavy scarring and intense postoperative pain.

 Minimally invasive approaches to degenerative spine surgery

-Laser Spine Institute performs minimally invasive degenerative spine surgery as an alternative to more invasive traditional procedures.
-Our minimally invasive decompression procedures are performed on an outpatient basis and are intended to alleviate the pressure that damaged spinal elements can place on nerve roots and the spinal cord itself.
+Laser Spine Institute performs minimally invasive degenerative spine surgery, which provides many advantages over open neck or back surgery.^ Our minimally invasive decompression procedures are performed on an outpatient basis and are intended to alleviate the pressure that damaged spinal elements can place on nerve roots and the spinal cord itself.
 These procedures include:

-- Cervical disc replacement — This degenerative spine surgery involves removing a problematic disc in the cervical spine and replacing it with an artificial one.
+- Cervical disc replacement.
+This degenerative spine surgery involves removing a problematic disc in the cervical spine and replacing it with an artificial one.

-- Transforaminal lumbar interbody fusion (TLIF) — Using a unilateral approach, our surgeons can access the spine to fuse adjacent vertebrae together without having to forcefully retract the nerve roots as much as in a traditional, open spine fusion surgery.
+- Transforaminal lumbar interbody fusion (TLIF).
+Using a unilateral approach, our surgeons can access the spine to fuse adjacent vertebrae together without having to forcefully retract the nerve roots as much as in a traditional, open spine fusion surgery.

-- Posterior cervical fusion — Our surgeons access the spine from the back of the neck to fuse together two or more vertebrae.
+- Posterior cervical fusion.
+Our surgeons access the spine from the back of the neck to fuse together two or more vertebrae.
 This approach may be used to treat myelopathy, spinal deformities and extremely herniated cervical discs.